IBM-Cloud/openwhisk-apic-auth0/README.md

    curl -v -H "Content-Type: application/json" https://api.us.apiconnect.ibmcloud.com/<org>-<space>/sb/petstore/v1/pets
    ```

-1. As expected, it fails with `JWT validation failed` as we did not specified a valid OAuth token to validate our access:
+1. As expected, it fails with `JWT validation failed` as we did not specified a valid token to validate our access:

    ```
    { "httpCode":"500", "httpMessage":"Invalid-JWT-Validate", "moreInformation":"JWT validation failed" }